 Make a Day of It!

-The play begins promptly at 8:00.
-Late arrivals may be held from going to their seats at the discretion of the house manager.
+The play begins promptly at 7:30.
+Late arrivals will be seated at the discretion of the house manager.

 The drama is performed in two one hour acts with a 15 minute intermission.

 Backstage Tours are especially recommended for parties with children, last approximately one hour, and are limited to just 50 people per group.
 Tours depart from the box office at 6:30.
 This exclusive backstage access is included when you purchase The VIP Package or the Character Dinner Package.
 You may also purchase single tickets for the tour for $8 per person.

 Listen to what patrons had to say about our 2014 tours:

 - “An awesome experience”

 - “My mother loved it!”

 - “We’ve seen the show for many years, but decided to take the backstage tour for the first time this summer.
 I would recommend it to anyone attending The Lost Colony.”

 Address: 1409 National Park Dr. Manteo, NC 27954 (google map)